Famous Car Logos: Car Brand Logos, Names, and Meanings

 Logo BMW

 Regardless of the emblem’s origin story, its modern influence is undeniable.
 The circular design with alternating segments of blue and white colors instantly gains recognition and respect in the automotive arena.
 These colors reflect the brand’s potential historical ties to Bavaria and evoke the sense of reliability and dependability that BMW has consistently demonstrated across its lineup.
-This simple but effective emblem embodies the brand’s rich past and its commitment to excellence.
+This simple but effective emblem embodies the brand’s rich past and commitment to excellence.

 Mercedes-Benz Logo